-Wish you had contributed to a Roth IRA for the 2017 tax year, but afraid you missed the boat?
-No worries.
-You have until the April 18, 2018, tax-filing deadline to make your Roth IRA contribution for 2017.
+Wish you had contributed to a Roth IRA for the 2017 tax year?
+If you haven’t already, start now for 2018.
+You have until April 15, 2019, to make your contribution for 2018.

 1 Roth income eligibility limits are not affected by coverage by an employer retirement plan.
 Those limitations apply only to tax-deductible-contributions to Traditional IRAs.